-an Android/iOS orienteering app that provides GPS based punching
+MapRun is an Android/iOS orienteering app that provides GPS based

 sources of information.

-You need to install MapRunF on your smartphone, tablet or similar device.
+You need to install either the new MapRun6 or the older MapRunF app on your smartphone, tablet or similar device.
 You can download it from either the Google Play or Apple App Store, as appropriate.
 You should always install or update to the latest version, as the app is under active development, with new features being added regularly.
-Note that you do want "MapRunF", not the older, now superceeded, "MapRun" or "MyOMaps" apps.
+Note that you do want either "MapRun6" or "MapRunF", not the older, now superceeded, "MapRun" or "MyOMaps" apps.

 When you start the app, you will see the home screen, similar to this image.
 When you run the app for the first time, you should select the "Name" tab, and fill in your "User Details".
 All fields need some value.